Home » New York » 9/11 Memorial tours & tickets

 Back to Top

-The 9/11 Memorial is located at 180 Greenwich Street in lower Manhattan, at the One World Trade Center site.
-Get Directions
+The 9/11 Memorial is located at the former World Trade Center site where the Twin Towers once stood.

 Some tourists prefer to visit the attraction in the evening to see the memorial light up after dark.